 Today, we have published our review of older driver road safety.
 Supported by the Department for Transport, we have looked at the recommendations of the National Older Drivers Strategy, and considered the developments and progress in the five years since it was published.
 The report makes various recommendations for supporting safer driving into older age.

 The Road Safety Foundation has received funding from the Road Safety Trust to help understand the risks to vulnerable road users in towns and cities.
 Improved tools will help authorities to better analyse their urban roads and identify cost effective improvements targeted at reducing fatal and serious injuries.

 ROAD SAFETY FOUNDATION

 The Road Safety Foundation is a UK charity advocating road casualty reduction through simultaneous action on all three components of the safe road system: roads, vehicles and behaviour.

-The charity has enabled work across each of these components and several of its published reports having provided the basis of new legislation or government policy.
+The charity has enabled work across each of these components and several of our published reports have provided the basis of new legislation or government policy.

-For the last decade, the charity has focused on leading the establishment of the European Road Assessment Programme (EuroRAP) in the UK and internationally.
-Since the inception of EuroRAP in 1999, the Foundation has been the UK member responsible for managing the programme in the UK (and, more recently, Ireland), ensuring the UK provides a global model of what can be achieved.
+For the last 18 years, the charity has focused on leading the establishment of the European Road Assessment Programme (EuroRAP) and more recently the work first developed by RSF has fed into the International Road Assessment Programme (iRAP).
+Since the inception of EuroRAP in 1999, the Foundation has been the UK Member responsible for managing the programme in the UK (and, more recently, Ireland), ensuring the UK provides a global model of what can be achieved.

 The Road Safety Foundation is a founder member of the FIA Foundation and frequently works with other FIA members in Britain and abroad.
 We also work closely with other road safety orgnaisations including the RAC Foundation, AA, IAM, RoadSafe, PACTS and professional bodies such as ADEPT.